Australian man freed in Japan after trespassing to find his children

 The case of Scott McIntyre, a freelance sports journalist based in Tokyo, has drawn wide attention to the difficulties in Japan faced by parents who lose access to their children after their partners take them away.

 Lawyers and legal experts say Japan effectively condones the act regardless of whether domestic violence is involved, and parents who are deprived of contact with their children face the threat of arrest if they try to retrieve or see them.
+Unlike most developed countries, Japan has no joint-custody system after divorce.

 McIntyre was arrested on Nov.
 28 for entering the common area of the building where his wife’s parents live in late October in a bid to find his children.